simulation-shared

 Structured observation features for network input.

 Educational note: These features make the policy input interpretable.
-The example does not feed raw pixels into NEAT; it feeds geometric signals such as distance to the next pipe, corridor clearance, and urgency of recovering to the gap center.
+The example does not feed raw pixels into NEAT; it feeds geometric signals such as bird state, next-gap geometry, corridor clearance, and urgency of recovering to the gap center.

 SharedObservationInput